 There are numerous theories, but most agree that one way is by carrying warm blood from the abdomen down towards the testis in the scrotum.
 The testis functions optimally at around 3 degrees below body temperature, thus this warmer blood can affect its ability to make sperm and testosterone.
 Other theories include mass effect on the testis as well as exposing the testis to various chemicals from the adrenal gland, which sits near the top of the testicular vein.

 Are varicoceles dangerous?

-Varicoceles are not life threatening, but rarely then can be associated with dangerous conditions.
-For example if a varicocele forms on the right side and not the left, it is important to make sure there is no mass or other abnormality in the abdomen that might be causing it.
+Varicoceles are not life threatening, but rarely they can be associated with dangerous conditions.
+For example, if a varicocele forms on the right side and not the left, it is important to make sure there is no mass or other abnormality in the abdomen that might be causing it.